asen1995/design-patterns-with-java-tests/README.md

 5. Memento

 Memento pattern is used to restore state of an object to a previous state.
 Memento pattern falls under behavioral pattern category.

+6. State

+In State pattern a class behavior changes based on its state.
+This type of design pattern comes under behavior pattern.

+In State pattern, we create objects which represent various states and a context object whose behavior varies as its state object changes.